IRAQ – The Trip

 (The Site of Thilkifl) Tentative WHS (21/01/2010).
 Located in Al Kifl, it is believed by Jews and Muslims to be the tomb of the biblical prophet Ezekiel.
 While the site is the oldest and most important Jewish religious site in Iraq, today it forms part of the Al-Nukhailah Mosque complex

-According to the 8th-century rabbinical text Pirkei De-Rabbi Eliezer, Ezekiel was buried in Babylonia, and mention of his tomb is first made in the 10th-century.
-Ever since the 10th century, Babylonian Jews have visited the tomb and only in the 12th-century did Muslims begin to associate the site with a Quranic prophet – Dhul-Kifl, often identified as Ezekiel.
+According to the 8th-century rabbinical text Pirkei De-Rabbi Eliezer, Ezekiel was buried in Babylonia, and mention of his tomb is first made in the 10th century.
+Ever since the 10th century, Babylonian Jews have visited the tomb and only in the 12th century did Muslims begin to associate the site with a Quranic prophet – Dhul-Kifl, often identified as Ezekiel.
 In 1180, Jews held the keys to the site and 60,000 and 80,000 Jews converged on the tomb during the week of Sukkot.

 In 1860, the tomb became a source of contention when Muslims attempted to wrest control of the site.
-Upon the intervention of the Anglo-Jewish Association, a government emissary from Constantinople decided in favor of the Jews.
+Upon the intervention of the Anglo-Jewish Association, a government emissary from Constantinople decided in favour of the Jews.
 Until the mid-20th century, over 5,000 Jews used to come to the tomb from Baghdad during Passover.
 The tomb walls contained various inscriptions including three poems.
 An adjoining room contained five tombs of Geonim.
 Another room is “Elijah’s Cave,” and a third room has tombs of the Daniel family of Baghdad who were custodians of the site.
-A Hebrew plaque above the doorway dating from 1810 read “this is the tomb of our master Yehezkel the Prophet, son of Buzi the Kohen, may his merit shield us and all Israel.
+A Hebrew plaque above the doorway dating from 1810 read “This is the tomb of our master Yehezkel the Prophet, son of Buzi the Kohen, may his merit shield us and all Israel.
 Amen.”

 After the fall of Saddam Hussein in 2003, the tomb complex and old synagogue courtyard were converted into a Muslim prayer area.
 Some Jewish inscriptions from the tomb chamber were removed and replaced with Koranic verses.
 The large new Al-Nukhailah Mosque currently encompasses the tomb structure.